 Created in 2007 jointly by the Shangri-La Mactan Island Resort, Scotty’s Dive Centre and the Lapu Lapu City government, the site has developed from an area strewn with garbage suitable for muck diving only in the 1990s, to a very beautiful and popular coral reef.
 It has a gentle slope starting with a seagrass bed, gradually descending to 30 meters (100 feet).
-Along the way there are hard coral formations with a lot of soft and elephant ear corals, lots of small reef fish, lionfish, parrotfish, batfish, schooling jacks and macro critters.
+Along the way, there are hard coral formations with a lot of soft and elephant ear corals, lots of small reef fish, lionfish, parrotfish, batfish, schooling jacks, and macro critters.
 From 30 meters (100 feet) the descent continues to 48 meters (160 feet).
 It is a good site for beginners, photographers and night dives.

-Situated right in front of Kontiki Divers/Seven Seas Dive Center in Maribago, the Kontiki site has a gentle sloping grass bed to about 10 meters (33 feet) that has coral heads and a giant clamp tool that was placed there in the 90s.
+Situated right in front of Kontiki Divers/Seven Seas Dive Center in Maribago, the Kontiki site has a gently sloping grass bed to about 10 meters (33 feet) that have coral heads and a giant clamp tool that was placed there in the 90s.
 It is fully encrusted now and this shallow section is an often used training site for beginners and technical divers.
 At 10 meters (33 feet) the terrain breaks off sharply into a wall down to 30 meters (100 feet).
-There are lots of crevices, nooks and crannies providing homes for the diverse macro life including crabs, shrimp, seahorses and octopus.
+There are lots of crevices, nooks, and crannies providing homes for the diverse macro life including crabs, shrimp, seahorses, and octopus.
 The corals, sponges, gorgonians and black corals are rich.
 Lots of schooling mackerel and sardines swim there.
 From 30 meters (100 feet) the slope continues to depths of more than 100 meters (325 feet).

 Tambuli Reef and Airplane Wreck

-Just north of Maribago right off shore from the Tambuli Beach Resort is Tambuli Reef.
-From shore is a shallow slope with a sea grass bed which by the time it reaches 8 meters (25 feet) has coral mounts and lots of small fish.
+Just north of Maribago right offshore from the Tambuli Beach Resort is Tambuli Reef.
+From shore is a shallow slope with a seagrass bed which by the time it reaches 8 meters (25 feet) has coral mounts and lots of small fish.
 Since the 90s this has been used as a fish feeding station for discover scuba diving.
 The corals get denser as the bottom slopes to 30 meters (100 feet).
 At 22 meters (75 feet) is a small private plane that was placed there in the late 90s which has become a rich artificial reef.
 There are lots of schooling fish, and macro life including pipefish, crabs, sea snakes and other delights for the photographer.